pixelbrackets/pap/README.md

   paths, which allows storing the configuration file in any subdirectory
 - 📝 Documentation of all [available options](./docs/configuration.md)

+💡 Additionally to this short integration and configuration guide you may want to take a look at the [walktrough tutorial](./docs/walktrough.md), which explains all steps to configure an example app.

 ## Updates

 See [Upgrade Guide](./docs/upgrade-guide.md)